 When it comes to challenging an item on your Experian credit report, snail mail is the way you want to go.
 Things happen in digital environments, and complications come and go all day, every day.
 Whether it’s a server malfunction or straight-up human error, IT help professionals are the unsung heroes of our chaotic digital age.

 Needless to say, because of everything that could go wrong, snail mail is the best option.
 You want to keep physical documentation of all correspondence between you and Experian, so that should they deny you submitted any information, you can offer physical proof and refute their claims.

 Everything revolves around deadlines when it comes to credit, so with the proper documentation at your disposal, you can more easily hold them accountable.
 If you’re unsure of how to write a dispute letter, we’ve written up an in-depth how-to guide here.

-Take it step by step, and get a friend or relative to proofread it for you to check for any errors.
-Make sure you’ve made yourself absolutely clear on what your problems are and what you expect to be done on their part.
+Take it step-by-step, and get a friend or relative to proofread it for you to check for any errors.
+Make sure you’ve made yourself clear on what your problems are and what you expect to be done on their part.
 After you’ve done so, cross-check what you have with what Experian requires to begin a dispute.

 - A copy of your driver’s license

-- A list of all addresses you’ve lived the past two years
+- A list of all addresses you’ve lived at in the past two years

 Once everything is ready, mail your dispute letter to:

 Be sure to send it via certified mail so you can have proof that they received your letter.
 Once they do, they have 30 days to handle your dispute and fully investigate.